Asymptotic Preserving and Accurate scheme for Multiscale Poisson-Nernst-Planck (MPNP) system: Introduction

 At the end, the system reads

 where $D_\pm$ are the diffusion coefficients, respectively, for $c_\pm$, and $U_\pm = V_\pm/k_BT$ the suitable potential functions that model the \textit{attractive-repulsive} behavior of the bubble with the ions.
 Regarding the external potential for cations, $V_+$, the bubble behavior is always repulsive, acting like a wall along its surface.
 With the negative ions, the potential $V_-$ acts in a different way.
 In particular, when an anion is close to the bubble, this acts as a trap and the particle feels attraction towards the surface.
-On the contrary, when the anion is at a very short distance from the surface of the bubble, the potential is designed to repulse the particle in order to mimic impermeability; see Fig.~\ref{figure_potential_V_1D}.
+On the contrary, when the anion is at a very short distance from the surface of the bubble, the potential is designed to repulse the particle in order to mimic impermeability; see {Fig.~\ref{fig:Lpotential} (a).
+In this paper, we investigate two dimensional cases.
+We start with $\Omega \subset \mathbb R^d,\, d =1$, where we set the center of the external potentials at $x = 0$.
+Furthermore, we set $d = 2, $ a more realistic domain where the bubble is firstly represented by a potential with a radial symmetry and then replaced by as a circular hole in the multiscale setup.}

 In this paper, we first deduce new boundary conditions for the two-carrier MPNP model, and secondly, we design and study a two dimensional numerical scheme for the Poisson-Nernst-Planck system, applicable for any values of $\varepsilon$.
 These asymptotic limiting processes have been widely studied.
 To mention a few, in \cite{alves2024zero}, the authors examine a system of bipolar Euler-Poisson system, focusing on two asymptotic limiting processes.
 The first involves the limit of zero electron mass.
 In the second step, they explore the simultaneous application of both the zero-electron-mass limit and the Quasi-Neutral limit.
 In \cite{MarkowichQuasineutral}, the authors investigate the classical time-dependent drift-diffusion model for semiconductors, focusing on scenarios where the Debye length is small, treating it as a singular perturbation parameter.